Vail Resort at a Glance:

 Blue Sky Basin and Pete’s Bowl offers even more – steep and beautiful glades served by three high speed lifts.
 Finally Game Creek Bowl is another hidden gem as you wrap back around to Vail’s Front Range.
 You could ski Vail for a week, a month or a season, and still find stashes.
 Kids will love Fort Whippersnapper, Golden Peak Park, and Adventure Ridge at Eagle’s Nest with snow fun and games – ziplining, snowmobiling, and a mountain coaster.

-On mountain lodges at Vail are beautiful for highly scenic ski to lunches too, especially the mega summit Two Elk – cafeteria style food but in a very regal lodge setting.
+On mountain lodges at Vail are beautiful for highly scenic ski to lunches too, see our best Vail ski to lunch spots, especially the mega summit Two Elk – cafeteria style food but in a very regal lodge setting.
 Buffalo’s and Wildwood serve more café style food in a cozy setting.
 The 10th Mountain Lodge is the place to go for table service lunch, slip off your ski boots into comfy slippers, the locker room here is deluxe, sink into a leather chair, watch the skiers fly by as you savor a great lunch in this grand lodge.
 The 10th bar is chic and usually surrounded by chichi skiers enjoying cocktails.
 There is even a phone charging station if your mobile is thirsty too.
+See our favorite places to dine & après ski at Vail!

 What else makes a perfect ski mountain?
 A classic swiss-style village, of course, and Vail’s pedestrian Bridge Street is an alpine postcard with chalet roofs, chic ski boutiques and après ski bars that rock with live music as skiers pour off the mountain ready to party in their ski boots.
 Vail has grown, especially Lionshead – the village to the west, which replicates the Austrian style architecture of the original Vail village – but its more Disney like – particularly the Arrabelle Rock Resort.
 We love Vail Village for its authentic charm and personality, beautiful Bridge Street with twinkling white lights and the covered bridge – its mountain magic especially in the evening.
 See our Top Après Ski Spots in Vail.
 We also love Vail’s fun events like Taste of Vail, Pink Vail, and Spring Back to Vail.